HimediaSummer/team6-spring-data-jpa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request Template
+name: Feature request
-about: 새로운 기능 추가 또는 기존 기능 수정에 대한 요청
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''